US-Canada border towns assess damage from devastating floods

 “We’re looking at going door-to-door, as waters go down in different parts of town,” Sumas Mayor Kevin Christensen told The Seattle Times.
 “Half is on dry ground, half has water.”

-By Wednesday afternoon, only one river in Washington had an active flood warning.
+By Wednesday afternoon, only one river in western Washington had active flood warnings.

 The soaking fueled by a so-called atmospheric river that dumped torrents rain on the Pacific Northwest and British Columbia from Saturday through Monday reminded people of western Washington’s record, severe flooding in November 1990 when two people died and there were more than 2,000 evacuations.